-The Junior Friends of the High Point Public Library have been an important part of Children’s Services for over 25 years!
-The Junior Friends is a library service organization for rising 5th through 8th grade volunteers that are interested in reading, helping others, and making a difference in our community.
+The Junior Friends of the High Point Public Library has been an important part of Children’s Services for over 25 years!
+The Junior Friends is a library service organization for children that are interested in reading, helping others, and making a difference in our community.

-If you are interested in volunteering, you may pick up an application beginning on March 4th at children’s reference desk or you can print a copy of the application.
-You must be a rising 5th grader to apply.
-Applications are due back to the library by April 17.
+If you are interested in volunteering, you may pick up an application beginning in March of 2024 at the children’s reference desk or you can print a copy of the application.
+You must have completed 4th grade-8th grade, no higher than 8th grade to apply.
+Applications are due back to the library by April.
+Training will take place during the month of May.
+Jr. Friends will volunteer during the months of June, July, and August.
 For more information about the Junior Friends or, call (336) 883-3666.

 ●Code.org - If you know a young learner who is interested in computer science and coding, but aren't sure where to start, Code.org has activities for every skill-level.

 ●CoolMath - CoolMath gives learners a fun way to improve math skills.
 Learners ages 13 and up can practice addition, subtraction, multiplication, division, decimals, money, and more.
 Kids between ages 3 and 12 can visit CoolMath4Kids for similar fun.

 ● Crash Course - Crash Course has over 42 educational courses for learners of all ages on topics ranging from history to life skills.

 ● Discovery Kids - Discovery Channel's Kids site has activities, games, and videos about animals and science to combine entertainment with education.

 ● Grammaropolis - Do you know a young learner who is struggling with parts of speech?
 Grammaropolis has fun, interactive games, videos, and songs for learners ages 6-12 to brush up on the eight parts of speech.